-- 5.1 Forest management should strive toward economic viability, while taking into account the full environmental, social, and operational costs of production, and ensuring the investments necessary to maintain the ecological productivity of the forest. - 5.1.
-NTFP.1 Where NTFPs are being commercially harvested by third parties, compensation made to the FME (cash, services or products) shall be at or above the norm, and shall be perceived by the FME as an incentive to encourage long-term forest management. - 5.1.
-NTFP.2 Efficient harvesting and processing equipment and methods should be used in order to minimise ecological impacts and maximise the economic viability of the NTFP harvest operation.
+5.1 Forest management should strive toward economic viability, while taking into account the full environmental, social, and operational costs of production, and ensuring the investments necessary to maintain the ecological productivity of the forest.

+5.1.
+NTFP.1 Where NTFPs are being commercially harvested by third parties, compensation made to the FME (cash, services or products) shall be at or above the norm, and shall be perceived by the FME as an incentive to encourage long-term forest management.

+- 5.1.
+NTFP.2 efficient harvesting and processing equipment and methods should be used in order to minimise ecological impacts and maximise the economic viability of the NTFP harvest operation.
 FMEs balance the introduction of new technologies and practices with respect for traditional cultural practices. - 5.1.
-NTFP.3 In the case of externally supported NTFP harvest operations, a plan shall exist to reduce the level of dependency on external support and to maximise levels of self-sufficiency and control. - 5.2 Forest management and marketing operations should encourage the optimal use and local processing of the forest's diversity of products. - 5.2.
+NTFP.3 In the case of externally supported NTFP harvest operations, a plan shall exist to reduce the level of dependency on external support and to maximise levels of self-sufficiency and control.

+5.2 Forest management and marketing operations should encourage the optimal use and local processing of the forest's diversity of products.

+- 5.2.
 NTFP.1 Utilisation of lesser-known species shall not compromise local NTFP needs (e.g. for fruits, medicines, game-attracting species, etc.) and shall not negatively impact forest diversity. - 5.2.
-NTFP.2 When feasible and applicable, the FME should apply multiple certification systems (e.g. FSC, organic, fair trade) to NTFP resources. - 5.3 Forest management should minimise waste associated with harvesting and on-site processing operations and avoid damage to other forest resources. - 5.3.
-NTFP.1 The FME or NTFP harvester(s) should explore options to utilise or commercialise NTFP processing waste, when feasible and appropriate. - 5.6 The rate of harvest of forest products shall not exceed levels which can be permanently sustained. - 5.6.
-NTFP.1 The intensity, frequency and seasonality of NTFP harvest, by area and volume, shall be based on a combination of scientific study and/or long-term local experience and knowledge and shall not exceed sustainable levels.
+NTFP.2 When feasible and applicable, the FME should apply multiple certification systems (e.g. FSC, organic, fair trade) to NTFP resources.

+5.3 Forest management should minimise waste associated with harvesting and on-site processing operations and avoid damage to other forest resources.

+- 5.3.
+NTFP.1 The FME or NTFP harvester(s) should explore options to utilise or commercialise NTFP processing waste, when feasible and appropriate. - 5.3 NTFP.2 NTFP collection/harvest shall not lead to destruction of the forest stands or single trees, unless it is not directly provided by the NTFP collection/harvest technology. - Note: When it is provided by the NTFP collection/harvest technology that the forest stands or single trees are destroyed, the FME shall implement measures for reproduction/restoration of the destroyed forest stands or single trees.

+5.6 The rate of harvest of forest products shall not exceed levels which can be permanently sustained.

 - 5.6.
+NTFP.1 The intensity, frequency and seasonality of NTFP harvest, by area and volume, shall be based on a combination of scientific study and/or long-term local experience and knowledge and shall not exceed sustainable levels. - 5.6.
 NTFP.2 NTFP harvest rates, cultural techniques and harvest methods shall be appropriate for the particular plant part used (exudate, reproductive propagule, vegetative structure; See annex 1 for guidance) and management activities maintain viable populations of target NTFPs. - 5.6.
-NTFP.3 Appropriate NTFP harvest prescriptions shall be implemented in the field.
+NTFP.3 Appropriate NTFP harvest prescriptions shall be implemented in the field. - 5.6 NTFP.4 The volume of NTFP planned for collection/harvest shall ensure that the non-collected volume of NTFP provides enough feeding for the animals living within certified territory. - 5.6 NTFP.5 Actual volume of collected/harvested NTFP shall not exceed the planned volume of collection/harvest.